Last updated on January 3rd, 2021 at 06:43 am

-YANKEETOWN — For almost 40 years, this tiny Gulf Coast community (population 629) has been attracting visitors to the remote Nature Coast for their annual seafood festival.
+YANKEETOWN — For more than 40 years, this tiny Gulf Coast community (population 545) has been attracting visitors to their remote village on Florida’s Nature Coast for the annual Yankeetown Seafood Festival.

 If you’re looking for “Old Florida,” this could be your destination on the banks of the Lower Withlacoochee River, just three miles from the Gulf.

-The festival, which usually takes place on the weekend before Thanksgiving (cancelled for 2020), features locally caught Gulf seafood, entertainment, arts and crafts.
+The festival, which traditionally takes place on the weekend before Thanksgiving, features locally caught Gulf seafood, entertainment, arts and crafts.

 Sponsored by the Inglis-Yankeetown Lions Club, net profits support charitable causes: local, state, national and international, in that order.